Amrit Bharat Station Scheme

-Amrit Bharat Station Scheme (ABSS) is an ongoing Indian Railways mission launched in February 2023 by the Ministry of Railways to redevelop 1275 stations nationwide.
+Amrit Bharat Station Scheme (ABSS) is an ongoing Indian Railways mission launched in December 2022 by the Ministry of Railways to redevelop 1275 stations nationwide.
 It is both enabler and beneficiary of other key Government of India schemes, such as BharatNet, One Station One Product, Make in India, Startup India, Standup India, industrial corridors, Bharatmala, Dedicated Freight Corridor Corporation of India and Sagarmala.

+Evolution of station redevelopment schemes

+The development of railway station infrastructure in India has progressed through several successive schemes.
+The Model Station Scheme, introduced in June 1999, covered 594 stations was implemented until November 2008, followed by the Modern Station Scheme, covered 637 stations, which was undertaken during 2006–07 and 2007–08.
+Both schemes have since been completed.
+The Adarsh Station Scheme, covering 1253 stations, was subsequently introduced to improve passenger amenities and upgrade existing stations.
+It was followed by the Amrit Bharat Station Scheme.

+While the Adarsh scheme primarily focused on improving passenger amenities, the Amrit Bharat scheme envisages comprehensive, phased redevelopment based on master plans, including improved passenger facilities, multimodal integration, better connectivity with the surrounding city, and station designs reflecting local architecture and culture.

-Stations to be Redeveloped
+Stations to be redeveloped

 The table below lists all the stations under the project.